June 30th

 Meaning of the subhAShita:

-Intelligent people always equip children with varieties of integrities.
-Those endowed with character and moral integrity become worshiped in the family/community.
+Intelligent people always equip children with a variety of integrities.
+Those endowed with character and moral integrity come to be worshiped in the family/community.

 Commentary:

-The newest toys in the store, the latest gadgets in the market - are these really the things we need to equip children with?
-Watching television all day, playing video games in between - this is becoming the trend of life and children are losing out on personal interactions, people skills and more essentially, moral values!
+The newest toys in the store, the latest gadgets in the market—are these really the things we need to equip children with?!
+Watching television all day, and playing video games in between—this is becoming the trend of life, and children are losing out on personal interactions, people skills, and more essentially, moral values!

-The verse says people who are smart know that the only paraphernalia they need to arm their children with is integrity.
-A sound moral ground provides varieties of integrities - being honest, working hard, being compassionate, being patient..., the list goes on!
-Children with such a cornerstone, become of solid character.
-It is they who have a strong moral stance and a pronounced character that comes to be respected in society.
-Knowing this chain of links, intelligent parents take those first steps right from the start.
+The verse says smart people know that the only paraphernalia they need to arm their children with is—integrity.
+A sound moral ground provides varieties of integrities—being honest, working hard, being compassionate, being patient..., the list goes on!
+Children with such a cornerstone, become individuals with solid character.
+It is they who have a strong moral stance and a pronounced character who come to be respected in society.
+Knowing this chain of links, intelligent parents take those first steps, right from the start.

-If they are trained from their younger days to respect and value the people around them, they will be much better off later in life.
-An increase in the material comforts one owns does not conduce moral growth in any way.
+If children are trained from their younger days to respect and value the people around them, they will be much better people later in life.
+An abundance of material comforts one owns does not conduce moral growth in any way.

 Children will not remember you for the material things you gave them.
-However, they will remember and cherish the morals and values you equipped them with to embrace life with confidence and respect.
+However, they will remember and cherish the morals and values you equipped them with, helping them to embrace life with confidence and respect.

 pada vigrahaH: